home-assistant/home-assistant.io/source/_integrations/sensor.mqtt.markdown

   required: false
   type: string
 last_reset_topic:
-  description: The MQTT topic subscribed to receive timestamps for when an accumulating sensor such as an energy meter was reset.
-If the sensor never resets, set it to UNIX epoch 0: `1970-01-01T00:00:00+00:00`.
+  description: "The MQTT topic subscribed to receive timestamps for when an accumulating sensor such as an energy meter was reset.
+If the sensor never resets, set it to UNIX epoch 0: `1970-01-01T00:00:00+00:00`".
   required: false
   type: string
 last_reset_value_template: